Villanidav/AXIAL/README.md

 ### HPC Environment Disclaimer

 **Important**: The entire workflow, from preprocessing to training, was developed and tested on the **JEDI High-Performance Computing (HPC) cluster**.
-The process requires significant computational resources (specifically, high-VRAM GPUs like the NVIDIA GH200) and storage for the ADNI dataset. **Replication on a standard local machine (e.g., a laptop or desktop) may not be feasible** due to GPU memory limitations, long training times, and large data storage requirements.
+The process requires significant computational resources (specifically, high-VRAM GPUs.
+The cluster mounts NVIDIA GH200 accelerators) and storage for the processed ADNI dataset. **Replication on a standard local machine (e.g., a laptop or desktop) may not be feasible** due to GPU memory limitations, long training times, and large data storage requirements.

-## Prerequisites

-*   Access to a Linux-based system with NVIDIA GPUs and CUDA.
-*   **Access to the ADNI dataset**.
-You must apply for access and download the data yourself.
-*   [Clinica](http://www.clinica.run/) software toolkit installed for initial neuroimaging preprocessing.

 ## Replication Steps
    ### ADNI Data Download